DavidVogelxyz/library/install-os/install-debian.md

 ### After `grub-install`:

 Unlike on Arch Linux and similar distribution, this shouldn't be necessary, because no changes were put into effect.
 In those distributions, the decryption of the root partition is handled by `mkinitcpio`, which is why adjustments are made to `/etc/default/grub`.
-On Ubuntu, the kernel does not handle the decryption, which is why directions are given through `/etc/crypttab` on how to proceed.
+On Debian and Ubuntu, the kernel does not handle the decryption, and `/etc/crypttab` will instead guide the decryption process.

 But, just to be sure, run it anyways.